echo-chen0622/Echo-IoT-Java8/msa/tb/README.md

-# ThingsBoard single docker images
+# Echoiot single docker images

-This project provides the build for the ThingsBoard single docker images.
+This project provides the build for the Echoiot single docker images.

-* `thingsboard/tb` - single instance of ThingsBoard with embedded HSQLDB database.
+* `echoiot/tb` - single instance of Echoiot with embedded HSQLDB database.
-* `thingsboard/tb-postgres` - single instance of ThingsBoard with PostgreSQL database.
+* `echoiot/tb-postgres` - single instance of Echoiot with PostgreSQL database.
-* `thingsboard/tb-cassandra` - single instance of ThingsBoard with Hybrid PostgreSQL (entities) and Cassandra (timeseries) database.
+* `echoiot/tb-cassandra` - single instance of Echoiot with Hybrid PostgreSQL (entities) and Cassandra (timeseries) database.

 ## Running